RitchieLab/GWAS-QC/README.md

 ## Basic Overview

-## Set Up

-## Download

-## Related Resources

-## License

-# GWAS-QC
-## Workflow is implemented on 1000Genomes on Build 38 (abbreviated as 1KG here)
+* Workflow is implemented on a publicly-available dataset from the 1000 Genomes Project (abbreviated as 1kGP here).

-## GWAS QC Workflow on Example Dataset
-We chose a publicly available dataset from the International Genome Sample Resource (IGSR) (www.internationalgenome.org).
+* We chose a publicly available dataset from the International Genome Sample Resource (IGSR) (www.internationalgenome.org).
 IGSR created and maintains the 1000 Genomes (1KG) Project to provide a public catalog of common human genetic variation and genotype data.
 The 1KG dataset has been kept up to date with current reference data sets, thus it is available for both GRCh37 and GRCh38.
 The latter is utilized here because the 2014 update increased the quantity of loci represented, resolved more than 1000 issues from the previous version of the assembly, and overall provides a better basis for alignment and subsequent analysis.
 Additionally, IGSR’s continued efforts will lead to the incorporation of various populations to the data which were not previously captured.

-## Setting up your environment
+## Set Up
 ### Modules in BASH
 * plink/1.9
 * plink/2.0
 * bcftools/1.9
 * vcftools/0.1.12c
 * tabix/0.2.6
-*

 ### Notes on PLINK v1.9 and v2.0
 * Not all commands are portable between PLINK version 1.9 and version 2.0.
 Since PLINK v2.0 is under heavy active development, the developers urge users to check certain results against an earlier, more widely-used version of PLINK.
 Some functions are available in v1.9 which are not in v2.0, and vice versa.